breatheco-de/content/src/content/lesson/optimize-components-with-usereducer.md

 ## Migrating from useState to useReducer

 In this example, we have a counter that not only adds one by one but also has other options to modify its value.

 ![react counter using state](https://breathecode.herokuapp.com/v1/media/file/state-counter-png?width=200)

 To perform all these actions it needs functions for every single one of them, besides the state itself.
+For that we'll use the classic `useState` hook, [learn more here](https://4geeks.com/lesson/react-hooks-explained#the-useeffect-hook).

 ```javascript
 export default function CounterUsingState() {